 Over the past decade there have been significant changes to water policy at both a State and Federal Government level.
-The Northern Region Sustainable Water Strategy (SWS) provides and guides the long-term management of water resources within northern Victoria.
+The Northern Region Sustainable Water Strategy (SWS) was developed to manage the consequences of prolonged dry periods and climate variability.
+It guides the long-term management of water resources in northern Victoria.

-The Murray-Darling Basin Plan is currently being developed and will have a substantial influence on the management of water and likely to drive changes in many aspects including water recovery, land use, irrigation efficiency and environmental water management.
-These issues are discussed in the relevant 'themed' chapter.
+The Murray-Darling Basin Plan will have a substantial influence on the management of water and is likely to drive changes in many aspects including water recovery, land use, irrigation efficiency and environmental water management.
+These issues are discussed in the relevant 'themed' chapters.